Last Modified Date: December 16, 2016

 Identification and verification of work-related fatalities

-In 2014, there were 14 cases included for which work relationship could not be independently verified; however,
+In 2015, there were 9 cases included for which work relationship could not be independently verified; however, the

-the information on the initiating source document for these cases was sufficient to determine that the incident
+information on the initiating source document for these cases was sufficient to determine that the incident was

-was likely to be job-related.
-Data for these fatalities were included in the Census of Fatal Occupational
+likely to be job-related.
+Data for these fatalities were included in the Census of Fatal Occupational Injuries

 Federal/State agency coverage